Seagulls Screaming Kiss Her Kiss Her: Recording

 "Seagulls" was recorded at Crescent Studios in Bath and Odyssey Sound in London.
 Bassist Colin Moulding played his newly purchased Wal bass and session musician Steve Saunders, known for his work with Michael Nyman, played a euphonium solo.
 Producer David Lord and guitarist Dave Gregory voiced concerns about the discordant harmony in "Seagulls", but Partridge refused to change it.
 The drum sounds came from a programmed LinnDrum to meet his desire for a "sense of disparate percussion".
 A mixed thumb piano and wood block sample is played on every seventh beat.
 In the bridge, there is the sound of a LinnDrum's tom-tom sample tuned down "with a fuck of a lot of reverb" to sound like the firing of coastal artillery.

 Planned music video

 Although "Seagulls" was never released as a single and no music video was created for the song, Partridge planned out potential sleeve designs and a concept for a video.
 He explained the premise:

-Reception
+Critical reception

 Partridge regarded "Seagulls" as his favourite XTC song for several years.
 In a retrospective review of The Big Express, Dave Jennings of Louder Than War highlighted "Seagulls" as "reason enough to label this album as 'classic'."

 Japanese band Seagull Screaming Kiss Her Kiss Her named themselves after the song.